mithhra/SOC-2025/README.md

 # SOC-2025
-# Midterm Submission – Machine Learning & Deep Learning Progress Report
+# Midterm Submission – Ghibli Image Transfer

 This document summarizes my learning, coding work, and progress over Weeks 1 to 4 of the mentorship.
 It includes theory concepts I've learned, improvements in my coding skills, assignments completed, and relevant resources used.